Jazz Lewis

-Jazz M. Lewis (born February 26, 1989) is an American politician and Democratic member of the Maryland House of Delegates.
-Lewis represents Maryland's 24th district, and is currently serving as House Majority Whip.
+Jazz M. Lewis (born February 26, 1989) is an American politician who was a member of the Maryland House of Delegates representing the 24th district from 2017 to 2026.
+A member of the Democratic Party, he served as the House Majority Whip from 2023 to 2026.

 Early life and education

 Lewis was born in Silver Spring, Maryland.
 He graduated from Charles Herbert Flowers High School and later attended the University of Maryland, College Park, where he earned a Bachelor of Arts degree in political science in 2011 and a Master of Public Policy degree in acquisition management and international development in 2014.

 Political career

 Lewis first entered politics as a campus organizer, organizing students in a protest against a proposed tuition increase.
 After graduating, he joined the Service Employees International Union as a community organizer.
 In 2012, he worked as a regional field director for Ben Cardin's Senate campaign.
 After graduating, he became a community organizer for the Good Jobs Better Baltimore campaign.
 Lewis also worked for U.S. Representative Steny Hoyer, first as a field director before becoming an executive director in July 2015.
 During the 2016 presidential primaries, he worked as the Maryland political director for former U.S. Secretary of State Hillary Clinton.

 On January 11, 2017, state delegate Michael L. Vaughn resigned from the Maryland House of Delegates, citing unspecified health issues.
 Lewis applied to fill the vacancy left by Vaughn's resignation, and was nominated by the Prince George's County Democratic Central Committee on January 24.